Faces (Earth, Wind & Fire album)

 Faces is the tenth studio album by the American band Earth, Wind & Fire released on October 14, 1980, on ARC/Columbia Records.
 The album reached number 10 on the Billboard Top LPs chart, number 2 on the Billboard Top Soul albums chart and number 10 on the UK Albums Chart.
 Faces was certified Gold in the US by the RIAA.

 Overview

 Faces was partly recorded in the Caribbean island of Montserrat and produced by EWF leader Maurice White.

 Artists such as Fred Wesley and Toto's Steve Lukather guested on the album.
+This would also be guitarist Al McKay's last album with the band.

 When asked in a 2007 interview which Earth, Wind & Fire album is his favorite, White replied, "...probably Faces, because we were really in tune."
 White also went on to proclaim that on the LP EWF were "playing together and it gave us the opportunity to explore new areas".

 Singles

 The track, "Let Me Talk", reached No. 8 on the Billboard R&B Singles chart and No. 29 on the UK Pop Singles chart.
 The song, "You", peaked at Nos.
 10 and 30 on the Billboard R&B Singles and Adult Contemporary charts, respectively.
 A third single, "And Love Goes On", reached No. 15 on the Billboard R&B Singles chart.